 "We just haven't been able to touch them," Lensing said.

 Angela Bryant has been arrested by Hawaii County Police and charged with parenting interference.
-She posted $10,000 bond on Sunday and appeared in Circuit Court on Wednesday.
-An extradition hearing is scheduled for April 4.
-She must remain in Hawaii until then.
+She posted $10,000 bond on Sunday and appeared in Circuit Court on Tuesday.
+It was not immediately clear if she planned to waive extradition.

 James Bryant was ordered held in Florida on $100,000 bond and charged with interfering with parenting.